-- Lincoln Employees' African American Network (LEAN)

-LEAN addresses issues faced by current and

-prospective African American employees, and

-participates in recruiting, community outreach,

-professional development seminars, and external

-networking.

-- Lincoln Employees with Disabilities (LED)

-LED supports employees with disabilities and helps to create an efficient and accessible workspace that is inclusive to all.
-LED also supports employees who have family members with disabilities. - Lincoln Laboratory Hispanic Latinx Network (LLHLN) LLHLN fosters awareness of Hispanic culture and promotes networking and professional development for its members. - Lincoln Laboratory New Employee Network (LLNEN) LLNEN is a social networking group for new hires to help them transition into the Laboratory culture. - Lincoln Laboratory Out and Proud Network (LLOPEN) LLOPEN provides a forum for the LGBTQ+ community at the Laboratory and strives to make an environment in which LGBTQ+ employees can thrive and feel comfortable. - LLVETS recognizes Laboratory employees who are U.S. veterans, supports veterans transitioning from the military, provides outreach to local active-duty troops and veterans, and informs members of activities and legislation affecting veterans.
+- Lincoln Employees' African American Network (LEAN) Lincoln Laboratory Women's Network (LLWN) LEAN addresses issues faced by current and LLWN promotes the recruitment, retention, and prospective African American employees, and achievement of women employees and provides a forum participates in recruiting, community outreach, for them to share experiences, strategies for success, professional development seminars, and external and resources. networking. - Pan-Asian Laboratory Staff (PALS) Lincoln Employees with Disabilities (LED) PALS promotes and builds awareness of the variety LED supports employees with disabilities and helps to of Asian cultures present at the Laboratory and offers create an efficient and accessible workspace that is opportunities for its members to congregate and share inclusive to all.
+LED also supports employees who have experiences. family members with disabilities. - Recent College Graduates (RCG) Lincoln Laboratory Hispanic Latinx Network (LLHLN) RCG is a networking group for new employees LLHLN fosters awareness of Hispanic culture and transitioning from college life.
+Activities include social promotes networking and professional development for networking events and trips, community involvement, its members. and peer-to-peer technical presentations. - Lincoln Laboratory New Employee Network (LLNEN) LLNEN is a social networking group for new hires to help them transition into the Laboratory culture. - Lincoln Laboratory Out and Proud Network (LLOPEN) LLOPEN provides a forum for the LGBTQ+ community at the Laboratory and strives to make an environment in which LGBTQ+ employees can thrive and feel comfortable. - Lincoln Laboratory Veterans' Network (LLVETS) LLVETS recognizes Laboratory employees who are U.S. veterans, supports veterans transitioning from the military, provides outreach to local active-duty troops and veterans, and informs members of activities and MASSACHUSETTS INSTITUTE OF TECHNOLOGY LINCOLNLABORATORY legislation affecting veterans.